Rashtriya Ekta Diwas 2020: Date, History, Significance and Celebration

 - He was born on 31 October, 1875 at Nadiad, Gujarat, India and died on 15 December, 1950 at Bombay.

-- After Indian independence, he served the first three years as Deputy Prime Minister, Minister of Home Affairs, Minister of Information and Minister of States.
+- During the first three years of Indian independence, he served as Deputy Prime Minister, Minister of Home Affairs, Minister of Information, and Minister of States.

 - He attended primary school at Karamasad and high school at Petlad.

-- He married at the age of 16, matriculated at 22 and passed district pleader's examination due to which he was able to practice law.
+- He married at the age of 16, matriculated at 22, and passed the district pleader's examination due to which he was able to practice law.

 - In Godhra, he set up an independent office of district pleader in 1900.